Schlieren imaging: Setup

 The optical setup of a schlieren imaging system may comprise the following main sections:

 Parallel beam, focusing element, stop (sharp edge) and a camera.

-The parallel beam may be achieved by a point-like light source (a laser focused into a pinhole is sometimes used) placed in the focal point of a collimating optical element (lens or mirror).
+The parallel beam may be achieved by a point-like light source (a laser focused into a pinhole is sometimes used) placed in the focal point of a collimating optical element.

-The focusing element may be a lens or a mirror.
+The collimating element may be a lens or a mirror.

 The optical stop may be realized by a razor placed horizontally or vertically in the focal point of the focusing element, carefully positioned to block the light spot image on its edge.

 The camera is positioned behind the stop and may be equipped with a suitable lens.

 Physics

 Ray optics description

 A parallel beam is described as a group of straight and parallel 'rays'.

 The rays cross through the transparent medium while potentially interacting with the contained acoustic field, and finally reach the focusing element.

 Note that the principle of a focusing element is directing (i.e. focusing) rays that are parallel - into a single point on the focal plane of the element.

 Thus, the population of rays crossing the focal plane of the focusing element can be divided into two groups: those that interacted with the acoustic field and those that didn't.
 The latter group is undisturbed by the acoustic field, so it remains parallel and forms a point in a well-defined position in the focal plane.
 The optical stop is positioned exactly at that point, so as to prevent all corresponding rays from further propagating through the system and to the camera.

 Thus we get rid of the portion of light that crossed the acoustic field without interaction.

 However, there are also rays that did interact with the acoustic field in the following manner:

 If a ray travels through a region of nonuniform density whose spatial gradient has a component orthogonal to the ray, that ray is deflected from its original orientation, as if it were passing through a prism.
 This ray is no longer parallel, so it doesn't intersect the focal point of the focusing element and is not blocked by the knife.
 In some circumstances the deflected ray escapes the knife-blade and reaches the camera to create a point-like image on the camera-sensor, with a position and intensity related to the inhomogeneity experienced by the ray.
 An image is formed in this way, exclusively by rays that interacted with the acoustic field, providing a mapping of the acoustic field.